bettersg/checkmate-agents/README.md

   | trivial    | Trivial/banal messages with nothing to assess                                                                                                                                             |
   | unsure     | You're unsure of what it is                                                                                                                                                               |

 - truthScore - An integer from 1 to 5, where 1 is entirely false and 5 is entirely true.
 This should only be provided when the category is "info".
+Otherwise, set truthScore to `None`.

 # How to go about creating the agent?